johnsusek/vue-test-declarative/README.md

 See all tags and options in the [API docs](https://github.com/johnsusek/vue-test-declarative/blob/master/docs/API.md).

-### 3) TodoMVC
+### Interactions

-Here is a test from the TodoMVC tests that shows how interactions work:
+Here is a test for the official TodoMVC example that shows how interactions work:

 ```vue
 <test name="add a todo">